AnmolDh/weather-kun/README.md

 The following features and enhancements are planned for future development:

-- Implement IP geolocation to fetch weather data based on user's location
+- Implement IP geolocation to fetch weather data based on the user's location
 - Enhance search functionality to allow users to manually enter a location
 - Display detailed weather information including temperature, humidity, wind speed, and weather conditions
-- Improve user interface and add CSS styling for an enhanced user experience
+- Improve the user interface and add CSS styling for an enhanced user experience

 ## Star the Repository